LoganDSPrice/teachersmanual-test/syllabus.md

 ### Software

-You will receive a detailed guide to setting up a development environment on your Mac or Windows laptop.
+You will receive a detailed guide to setting up a development environment on your computer.
 All required software is free.

 ## Course Format